philmcminn/new-paper/README.md

 Each section provides advice as to how to go about writing it.
 This advice can be deleted or commented out to make way for your own content.

-## Creating a Repository for Your Own Paper by Forking This One
+## Create a Repository for Your Own Paper by Forking This One

 In the top-right hand corner of the GitHub page for the repository, there should be a button named "Fork".
 Click this to fork the repository into your own space.